-- Data processing via general purpose business BI systems
+- Data processing via general-purpose business BI systems

-- Data processing via industry specific BI systems
+- Data processing via industry-specific BI systems

 Incorporating the Enterprise Data Warehouse

-The fundamental objective of predictive maintenance is to foresee when a component failure may occur and really keep this from happening by providing the necessary maintenance.
+The fundamental objective of predictive maintenance is to foresee when a component failure may occur and keep this from happening by providing the necessary care.
 The benefits of using such an aircraft maintenance management system would include better inventory forecasting and management of resources.
-To the extent the expenses are concerned, the carriers will be able to minimize the time necessary to maintain the equipment, decrease the production hours that are lost due to maintenance and lower the costs of spare parts and supplies.
+To the extent the expenses are concerned, the carriers will be able to minimize the time necessary to maintain the equipment, decrease the production hours lost due to maintenance and lower the costs of spare parts and supplies.

 High Cost of Fuel

 Even though air travel has had a positive economic and social impact, many people are concerned about the environmental toll that it is causing.
-According to the Intergovernmental Panel on Climate Change (IPCC) air transportation contributes 4.9% of the human-caused climate change.
+According to the Intergovernmental Panel on Climate Change (IPCC), air transportation contributes 4.9% of the human-caused climate change.
 Airlines such as KLM and Lufthansa have gotten out in front of this issue by using aircraft that fly on electrical engines and other sustainable technologies.
 Given that social responsibility is on the rise, airlines will continue to try to find more renewable and sustainable solutions for aviation.

 Planning for the Future Must Begin Today